muses-code-js/express-workshop-2/_steps/step09.md

 console.log(posts.blogposts.length);
 ```

-Check it out by restarting your server & hitting the post button again & watching your terminal.
+Check it out by restarting your server, hitting the post button again, and watching your terminal output.

 ## Add our new post to the array

-Ok so now we have our data from the file parsed and available to be manipulated.
+Now we have our data from the file parsed and available to be manipulated.
 And we have the object that represents our new post.
-So lets get them together.
+So let's put them together.

 We need to add our object to the blogposts array.

-Arrays provide a bunch of different functions to make changes to them.
+Arrays provide a bunch of different functions to make changes to their structure and data.

 We are going to use `push()` to add `newPost` to the end of `posts.blogposts`.